hasanirtiza/Pedestron/README.md

 # **Updates**
-* Added pre-trained models for Caltech, CityPersons and EuroCity Persons
-* **Added configurations for Faster R-CNN along with pre-trained model**
+* Added configurations for Faster R-CNN along with pre-trained model
-* **Added configurations for RetinaNet along with pre-trained model**
+* Added configurations for RetinaNet along with pre-trained model
-* **Added processed un-official annotations in  .json format for Caltech, CityPersons, EuroCity Persons, WiderPedestrian Challenge and CrowdHuman**
+* Added processed un-official annotations in  .json format for Caltech, CityPersons, EuroCity Persons, WiderPedestrian Challenge and CrowdHuman
+* [NEW] **Added configurations and pre-trained model for Hybrid Task Cascade (HTC)**
+* [NEW] **Added backbone MobileNet along with its benchmarking**

 # Pedestron